Assistant Director, UNC Lineberger Immunotherapy Program

 More recently, I have been interested in the gene modification of T-cells to redirect them to tumors by transgenic expression of alpha-betaTCRs or of chimeric tumor-specific receptors (CARs), in particular for hematological malignancies such as CD19+ leukemia/lymphomas and CD30+ Hodgkin’s lymphoma.
 These approaches are currently in clinical trials.

-Since joining the Lineberger Cancer Center, I am the assistant director of the Lineberger Immunotherapy Program.
+Since joining the UNC Lineberger Comprehensive Cancer Center, I am the assistant director of the UNC Lineberger Immunotherapy Program.
 In addition to continue my interest in the preclinical development of cancer immunotherapy approaches for hematological and solid tumors, I provide support in writing protocols, developing standard operating procedures and training T-cell processing staff operating in our good manufacturing practices (GMP) facility in order to implement T-cell therapy clinical trials at University of North Carolina.
 I have acquired this expertise during my 17 years at Baylor, where I have facilitated the development and implementation of several T-cell therapy trials.